Entry from glacier

 In the glacier we can see two chimneys in right side of Ramougn.
 We go to the first chimney (left) crossing the glacier (35º) using generally crampons.

 : vertical but easy (II), 20m, reaching the not vertical section.
 Some years the entry has a little of ice and the rope is very useful.
 Without ice or snow a lot of people don't use rope in this pith because the rock is very good (granite) but the fall is long.

 : wall of rock (II) in left side (6m) reaching the gap in the ridge.
 A lot of people don't use the rope in this section because it's very short, but the fall is long.

 : it's the hardest and most famous pass (II+).
 You must go on left side of the rocky ridge putting your hands in the edge.
 It's a very good idea the use of strings and carabineers.

 : we follow to left of the ridge and we turn to climb a wall in right side.
 It's an easy section in ascent (II) and generally the people use the rope only for the descent.

 : you're now in right side of the ridge but you turn newly to left side across some paths to reach the last setion, a very nice chimney with perfect steps for foots.
 It's an easy section in ascent (II) and generally the people use the rope only for the descent.

 : you reach the gap in the ridge and you can make a rapel in the second pith (20m).
 The second rappel (28m) it's just over the vertical section of first pitch to reach the bottom of the chimney and the glacier.

 are needed in Spring and early Summer because the small glacier is under the entry of the chimney.
 In summer the snow is hard in the morning but probably you can reach the chimney across the soft snow but it's very difficult to know previously the real conditions.
 Even a few of people can climb the previous day without crampons and you can't walk on the snow the next day.
 In my opinion crampons are always a good option in this peak (I climbed the peak two times, in July and August, and I used crampons both times, but I only used ice-axe in one of the climbs.)

 of 60m or two ropes of 30m: the rope of 60m is advisable if you want to return to the glacier with rappel.
 For rock-climbing a rope of 30m is a good option.

-and the same numbers of carabineers.
+and the same numbers of carabineers